chengang/mbstring_enhanced/README.md

 ```

 That is not an error.
 That is because the binary form of the string we want to detect can be found both in UTF-8 and CP936 (aka GBK).
-PHP code do its best.
-But that really confuse.
+PHP code do its best, but that really confuse.
 There are some clues for CJK (Chinese, Japanese, Korean), we sloved the problem with the function `mbe_is_utf8cjk`.

-###### Processing UTF-8 with GBK database
+###### 2. Processing UTF-8 with GBK database
-Yes, GBK (CP936) is smaller, fatser and much more simple than UTF-8 for Chinese.
+Yes, GBK (aka CP936) is smaller, fatser and much more simple than UTF-8 for Chinese.
 But people have problems when they have storages or databases encoding with GBK and then receive some characters encoding with UTF-8.
 We hope the function `mbe_strip_utf8_left_cjk` can help.